-Each ten-week trimester consists of two seminars – one didactic and one in clinical practice – which explore the relation between theory and technique in clinical work.
-Seminars meet Thursday evenings from 5:30 pm – 7:00 pm and 8:00 pm – 9:30 pm, with a one-hour break for dinner.
+Each ten-week trimester consists of two seminars – one didactic and one in clinical practice – which explore the relation between Theory and Technique in clinical work.
+Traditionally, seminars meet Thursday evenings from 5:30 pm – 7:00 pm and 8:00 pm – 9:30 pm, with a one-hour break for dinner.
+During COVID, Theory Seminar meet from 5:00 pm – 6:30 pm and a Clinical Seminar meets from 7:00 pm – 8:30 pm, with a half-hour free for dinner.
 Faculty for the ATP includes psychoanalysts as well as psychotherapy Members of BPSI.

-BPSI provides Continuing Education credits for Social Workers, Psychologists, and Psychiatrists for all ATP Seminars.
-For further information
+BPSI provides Continuing Education credits for Social Workers, Psychologists, and Psychiatrists for select ATP Seminars.

 Throughout our training programs BPSI provides several mentors, volunteers from faculty who are committed to supporting ATP students throughout their education and into their professional advancement.

 The faculty of the ATP consists of both psychoanalyst and psychotherapist Members of BPSI.
 All faculty members are experienced clinicians who seek to bring the richness, excitement, and depth of psychoanalytic thinking into the classroom and to help students bring their understanding into their clinical work.